-- The Print debugger command: This command has been added to the source popup menu.
-You can mask any variable and right click (click M2) on this source popup menu item to print the value of the highlighted variable in the Command view. - Saving Commandline History: Allows you to save commandline history across WDB GUI sessions.
-You can also save and restore the sequence of commands in the GUI commandline, along with the other session contents, using Save/Restore Session. - Creating Buttons Dynamically: Allows you to create buttons dynamically from within the WDB GUI.
+• The Print debugger command:

+This command has been added to the source popup menu.
+You can mask any variable and right click (click M2) on this source popup menu item to print the value of the highlighted variable in the Command view.

+• Saving Commandline History:

+Allows you to save commandline history across WDB GUI sessions.
+You can also save and restore the sequence of commands in the GUI commandline, along with the other session contents, using Save/Restore Session.

+• Creating Buttons Dynamically:

+Allows you to create buttons dynamically from within the WDB GUI.
 You can associate all operations that are valid at the debugger prompt (gdb) with a button.
-You can save and restore the list of dynamically created buttons across GUI sessions. - Automatic update of source search path when breakpoint is set: WDB GUI automatically updates the source search path when a breakpoint is set in a file that is not in the search path.
-You can set this by checking the "Automatically Update Search Path when breakpoints set" check box in the Debugger Preferences dialog box. - Fix and continue: Allows you to edit sources and make the debugger compile and patch in the changes without restarting the debugged program. - Memory checking: Allows you to configure the debugger to check and report heap use, memory leaks, and memory use errors. - Function browsing: Allows you to visit the source for a function by clicking on the function name.
-You can choose from a list of functions that match a given regular expression. - Point and click breakpoints and breakpoint editing.
-Allows you to set or delete a breakpoint by clicking M1 on the left of the Source view or Disassembly view.
-Click M2 on a breakpoint symbol to bring up a dialog that lets you modify that breakpoint's attributes. - Program consoles: xterm, dtterm, hpterm are supported as program consoles - Debugging an executable file or a core file produced by an aborted program - Attaching to a process that is already running - Debugging 32-bit programs - Debugging 64-bit programs (HP-UX 11.x only)
+You can save and restore the list of dynamically created buttons across GUI sessions.

+• Automatic update of source search path when breakpoint is set:

+WDB GUI automatically updates the source search path when a breakpoint is set in a file that is not in the search path.
+You can set this by checking the "Automatically Update Search Path when breakpoints set" check box in the Debugger Preferences dialog box.

+• Fix and continue:

+Allows you to edit sources and make the debugger compile and patch in the changes without restarting the debugged program.

+• Memory checking:

+Allows you to configure the debugger to check and report heap use, memory leaks, and memory use errors.

+• Function browsing:

+Allows you to visit the source for a function by clicking on the function name.
+You can choose from a list of functions that match a given regular expression.

+• Point and click breakpoints and breakpoint editing:

+Click on the left of Source view or Disassembly view to set or delete a breakpoint.
+Click on a breakpoint symbol to bring up a dialog box that lets you modify the breakpoint attributes.

+• Program consoles:

+The program consoles supported are xterm, dtterm, hpterm.

-- Viewing a source file and the corresponding assembly code - Searching for specific text and regular expressions in several views - Setting breakpoints and stepping through your program - Viewing and modifying the values of local and global variables - Viewing hardware registers - Traversing the call stack - Viewing and controlling signal handling - Traversing threads - Sending commands directly to WDB using a command line - Accessing a history of commands you have executed during the current debug session - Customizing the appearance and behavior of the debugger GUI - Saving and restoring debugger sessions
+- Debugging an executable file or a core file produced by an aborted program - Attaching to a running process. - Debugging 32-bit programs. - Debugging 64-bit programs, supported only on HP-UX 11.x. - Support for viewing a source file and the corresponding assembly code. - Searching for specific text and regular expressions in WDB GUI views. - Support for setting breakpoints and stepping through your program. - Support for viewing and modifying the values of local and global variables. - Support for viewing hardware registers. - Support for traversing the call stack. - Support for viewing and controlling signal handling. - Support for traversing threads. - Support for sending commands directly to WDB using the command line. - Accessing a history of commands you have executed during the current debug session. - Support for customizing the appearance and behavior of WDB GUI. - Support for saving and restoring debugger sessions.

-WDB GUI Overview

-Summary of Features
+WDB GUI Overview Summary of Features